-Analysis of the qualifications of the resident workers (Information Media and Telecommunications) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Information Media and Telecommunications) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

 Overall, 77.2% of the resident workers (Information Media and Telecommunications) held educational qualifications, and 20.7% had no qualifications, compared with 74.7% and 23.0% respectively for New South Wales.

-- A larger percentage of resident workers (Information Media and Telecommunications) with Bachelor or Higher degrees (52.4% compared to 50.2%)
+- A smaller percentage of resident workers (Information Media and Telecommunications) with No qualification (20.7% compared to 23.0%)

-- A smaller percentage of resident workers (Information Media and Telecommunications) with Certificate III & IV Levels (8.5% compared to 9.8%)
+- A smaller percentage of resident workers (Information Media and Telecommunications) with Certificate III & IV Level (8.5% compared to 9.8%)

-The largest change in the qualifications held by the resident workers (Information Media and Telecommunications) in The Hills Shire between 2011 and 2016 was:
+The largest changes in the qualifications held by the resident workers (Information Media and Telecommunications) in The Hills Shire between 2011 and 2016 were:

 - Certificate III & IV Level (-21 persons)